-The final phase of £4m junction improvements in Scarborough will get underway form Monday (4 October)
+The final phase of £4m junction improvements in Scarborough is underway.

 The Scalby Road, Stepney Road and Falsgrave Road junction will be widened and the existing mini-roundabout replaced with traffic signals.
 Scalby Road and Stepney Road will have new signal-controlled pedestrian crossings.

-Working hours will be predominantly between 7.30am and 6pm weekdays only.
+Working hours will be predominantly between 7am and 6pm weekdays only.
 However, carriageway resurfacing will be carried out during weeknights between 7pm and 3am.